 If you find it too difficult to throw things away, don’t panic.
 Start slowly and resolve to get rid of one item every day.
 Before you know it, you’ll be living a far less cluttered life.

 The five-box method involves getting five boxes: one for items that need to be thrown away, one for items to give away, one for items you can sell, one for items you wish to keep, and one for items that need to be relocated.

-Next, pick an area – it doesn’t have to be a full room – and start sorting each and every item into the appropriate box.
+Next, pick an area – it doesn’t have to be a full room, it can just be a closet – and start sorting each and every item into the appropriate box.
 When considering your possessions, try to be as objective as possible.
-If you haven’t used something for six months, it’s likely you don’t really need it, so throw it away or give it away.
+If you haven’t used something for six months, it’s likely you don’t really need it, so either donate it or throw it away.

-Slowly and steadily, work your way through your entire house.
-It might take a little while, but you’ll be living clutter-free before you know it.
+Slowly and steadily, work your way through, decluttering the entire house.
+It might take a while, but you’ll learn to enjoy minimal living in no time!